mtxslv/digipathos_downloader/README.md

+# Intro

+This fork makes [georg-un's installer](https://github.com/georg-un/digipathos-plant-disease-img-db-downloader) installable by pip or poetry.
+That is, it is not necessary to git-clone the repo.
+Just ```poetry add``` it and that is it..

+**original docs below**

 # Digipathos Plant Disease Image Database Downloader
 This project is a downloader for the plant disease image database provided by EMBRAPA (Brazilian Agricultural Research Corporation).
 Further information on the database can be found in [this](https://doi.org/10.1016/j.biosystemseng.2018.05.013) paper.